calaldees/teachingWorkshops/teacherEducation/_introMeet.md

 --------

 * An introduction to the pathways
-    * PGCE 7-14
     * PGCE Secondary (university managed/focused)
     * School Direct (school managed/focused)
         * Salaried
         * Non-Salaried
         * Optional: PGCE Enhancement (extra PGCE work)
-* PGce (Postgraduate Certificate of Education) or pgce (Professional graduate certificate of Education)
+* PGCE (Postgraduate Certificate of Education) or pgce (Professional general certificate of Education)
+    * 3 x Level 7 (Masters level) academic assignments (one per term)
 * At the end of the course we recommend you to the _Department for Education_ (DfE) for Qualified Teacher Status (QTS)